Idreessyed1/VYNL-Streaming/README.md

 ![alt text](https://github.com/Idreessyed1/VYNL-Streaming/blob/master/images/readme_images/search_page.PNG?raw=true)

 ## About
 Vynl is a simple desktop streaming application to stream, play, save, and download all your favorite music.
-Vynl is avalible for Windsows, MacOS, and Linux.
+Vynl is avaliable for Windsows, MacOS, and Linux.

 ## Features
 * Stream